 Based on the materials used, it will have equal performance on hot or cold surfaces.

-What I like most is the little treads on the sides which creates very low rolling resistance.
+What I like most is the little treads on the sides, which create very low rolling resistance.

 A road tire with better grip compared to what the Bianchi Aria e road bike has, I would say.